 You can order your copy in every bookstore and on amazon of course.
 ISBN: 3903022837

-The introductory chapter can be read in English at the Erste Foundation
+Some chapters (including additional images) can be read in English at the Erste Foundation